BURN, WITCH, BURN! (1962)

 Directed by Sidney Hayers

 Noted horror-fantasy writer Fritz Leiber wrote an effective short story entitled “Conjure Wife” which depicted a group of catty campus wives who advance their husbands’ careers through witchcraft.
 In 1944, Universal Pictures produced a low budget adaptation as part of their Inner Sanctum series under the title WEIRD WOMAN which featured Lon Chaney Jr., Anne Gwynne, and “scream queen” Evelyn Ankers in the lead roles.
 Although this adaptation was a passable retelling of the original Leiber short story, the definitive version was yet to be made.
 In 1962, such a version was co-produced by England’s Independent Artists and the United States’ own American International Pictures.
-Originally titled NIGHT OF THE EAGLE in Great Britain, the film was re-titled BURN, WITCH, BURN! when AIP released it in the United States on a double-bill with the fourth Edgar Allan Poe adaptation, TALES OF TERROR.
-With an effective and interesting script by expert horror-fantasy writers and TWILIGHT ZONE veterans Richard Matheson and Charles Beaumont and some excellent performances by lead actors Janet Blair, Peter Wyngarde, and most especially Margaret Johnson, this version is fondly remembered as an excellent horror thriller in the tradition of NIGHT OF THE DEMON (1958) and THE INNOCENTS (1961).
-Finally after TEN years of being almost released on DVD, MGM has finally made this classic available as part of their limited edition of made-on-demand DVDs.
+Originally titled NIGHT OF THE EAGLE in Great Britain, the film was re-titled BURN, WITCH, BURN when AIP released it in the United States on a double-bill with the fourth Edgar Allan Poe adaptation, TALES OF TERROR.
+With an effective and interesting script by expert horror-fantasy writers and “The Twilight Zone” veterans Richard Matheson and Charles Beaumont and some excellent performances by lead actors Janet Blair, Peter Wyngarde, and most especially Margaret Johnston, this version is fondly remembered as an excellent horror thriller in the tradition of NIGHT OF THE DEMON (1958) and THE INNOCENTS (1961).
+BURN, WITCH, BURN now gets a most-welcomed Blu-ray release courtesy of Kino Lorber.

-At a small college in a quaint British village, noted anthropologist Professor Norman Taylor (Peter Wyngarde) seems to have it all…his beautiful wife Tansy (Janet Blair), a lovely home and a rewarding career as a popular professor with the strong probability that he will be promoted to department chairperson very soon.
-This does not sit well with the jealous and petty wives of Taylor’s colleagues most especially Evelyn Sawtelle (Kathleen Byron) and Flora Carr (Margaret Johnson).
+At a small college in a quaint British village, noted anthropologist Professor Norman Taylor (Peter Wyngarde, FLASH GORDON) seems to have it all…his beautiful wife Tansy (Janet Blair, THE BACK ARROW), a lovely home and a rewarding career as a popular professor with the strong probability that he will be promoted to department chairperson very soon.
+This does not sit well with the jealous and petty wives of Taylor’s colleagues most especially Evelyn Sawtelle (Kathleen Byron, TWINS OF EVIL) and Flora Carr (Margaret Johnston, THE PSYCHOPATH).
 These women feel their husbands’ many years of service to the college far outweigh the much younger Professor’s Taylor’s recent triumphs.

 BACK TO REVIEWS